keyvanvakili/keyvanv.github.io/_publications/2018-02-04-specialization-creativity.md

 title: "Creativity at the Knowledge Frontier: The Impact of Specialization in Fast- and Slow-paced Domains"
 collection: publications
 permalink: /publication/2018-02-04-specialization-creativity
 excerpt: "Using the impact of the Soviet Union’s collapse on the performance of theoretical mathematicians as a natural experiment, we attempt to resolve the controversy in prior research on whether specialists or generalists have superior creative performance.
 While many have highlighted generalists’ advantage due to access to a wider set of knowledge components, others have underlined the benefits that specialists can derive from their deep expertise.
-We argue that this disagreement might be partly driven by the fact that the pace of change in a knowledge domain shapes the relative return from being a specialist or a generalist...#"
+We argue that this disagreement might be partly driven by the fact that the pace of change in a knowledge domain shapes the relative return from being a specialist or a generalist..."
 date: 2018-02-04
 venue: 'Administrative Science Quarterly'
 paperurl: 'http://journals.sagepub.com/doi/abs/10.1177/0001839218793384'